mattherman/MbDotNet/docs/docs-v4.md

 	new Book { Id = 2, Name = "A Christmas Carol" }
 };

-await client.CreateHttpImposterAsync(4545, imposter =>
-{
-	imposter.RecordRequests = true;
+var imposter = client.CreateHttpImposter(4545, recordRequests: true);

 imposter.AddStub()
 	.OnPathAndMethodEqual("/books", Method.Get)
 	.ReturnsJson(HttpStatusCode.OK, books);

-});
+client.Submit(imposter);

 var codeUnderTest = new CodeUnderTest(apiUrl: "http://localhost:4545");
 var result = await codeUnderTest.GetBooks();

 Assert.AreEqual(result, books);

-var booksImposter = await client.GetHttpImposterAsync(4545);
+var booksImposter = client.GetHttpImposter(4545);

 Assert.AreEqual(1, booksImposter.NumberOfRequests);
 Assert.AreEqual("GET", booksImposter.Requests[0].Method);
 Assert.AreEqual("/books", booksImposter.Requests[0].Path);
 ```

-For this test we setup a single stub and enable Mountebank's request recording functionality for the imposter using `imposter.RecordRequests = true`.
+For this test we setup a single stub and enable Mountebank's request recording functionality for the imposter by setting the `recordRequests` parameter to `true`.
 We then exercise the code under test which relies on the API that we are mocking and verify the result.
 Finally, we retrieve the imposter and inspect the `Requests` collection to verify the behavior we expected.

 The official [documentation](https://mbtest.org) has many more examples of imposter creation with all of the different [predicates](http://www.mbtest.org/docs/api/predicates) and [responses](http://www.mbtest.org/docs/api/stubs) that are available.
 Most of these examples have a corresponding test in the [DocumentationTests.cs](https://github.com/mattherman/MbDotNet/blob/master/MbDotNet.Tests/Acceptance/DocumentationTests.cs) file that may help you translate between the JSON imposter definitions and how they would be defined with MbDotNet.
-If you are struggling to define a specific predicate or response I would suggest looking there first.
+Keep in mind those tests are for the latest version of the library so some things may differ from v4.

 # Deep Dive